jegan321/sql-mq/README.md

-# SQL MQ for Node.js
+# SQL Message Queue for Node.js

 Message queueing with the database you're already using.